 What is Mr. Turner’s standpoint on environmental protection vs. productive ranching enterprises?

 Mr. Turner’s commitment to the environment is consistent with the management philosophy of his ranches and properties.
 The mission statement of Turner Enterprises, Inc. is “to manage Turner lands in an economically sustainable and ecologically sensitive manner while promoting the conservation of native species.”
 This philosophy allows natural processes to take precedence, but still recognizes the “hand of man.”
 Turner Enterprises, Inc. strives for management that is both ecologically sensitive and commercially sustainable.

 All of the Turner ranches feature one or more of the following: bison ranching, commercial hunting or fishing and limited sustainable timber harvesting.

 How many bison are in Turner’s herd?

-The Turner bison herd across 14 ranches is approximately 55,000 bison, which is the largest private herd in the world.
+The Turner bison herd across 14 ranches is comprised of approximately 45,000 bison, which is the largest private herd in the world.

 Where can I find more information about the bison industry and bison meat?

 The bison industry is a viable meat business, which serves to ensure the survival of the species.
 The bison meat supply has been growing steadily over the last ten years, as consumers become better acquainted with the health, nutrition and taste advantages of bison meat.
 For more information on bison meat, please visit: Great Range Bison.